-The Central Radio Propagation Laboratory receives and analyzes data from approximately 60 stations located throughout the world, including 13 domestic and 8 overseas stations which are operated either directly or under contract by the National Bureau of Standards.
+The Central Radio Propagation Laboratory receives and analyzes data from approximately 75 stations located throughout the world, including 11 domestic and 7 overseas stations which are operated either directly or under contract by the National Bureau of Standards.
 Ionospheric data and predictions are disseminated to the Armed Forces, commercial users, scientists, and laboratories.
 The basic ionospheric research of the Laboratory includes theoretical and experimental studies of maximum usable frequencies, ionospheric absorption, long-time variations of radio propagation characteristics, the effects of the sun on radio propagation, and the relation between radio disturbance and geomagnetic variation.
-In the microwave field, the Laboratory is investigating the relation between radio propagation and weather phenomena, as well as methods by which predictions can be made and radio communications improved in this portion of the radio-frequency spectrum.
-Another phase of the Laboratory's work is the development and maintenance of standards and methods of measurement of many basic electrical quantities throughout the entire frequency spectrum.
+In the microwave field, the Laboratory is investigating the relation between radio communications improved in this portion of the radio-frequency spectrum.
+Another phase of the Laboratory's work is the out the entire frequency spectrum.